vk6flab/contest-logger/README.md

 # Contesting Software
-Amateur Radio contesting is a particular activity where hobbyists get on air and exchange information and log the exchange.
-Sometimes that exchange is made as part of an activity, called contesting, where points are awarded for each such exchange.
+Amateur Radio contesting is an activity where hobbyists get on air, exchange information and log the exchange.
+A contest awards points for such an exchange using rules defined by the contest manager.

-There are many tools that provide contest logging.
+There are many tools that provide various levels of contest logging.
 At this time there are no tools that provide the following functionality.

 # Environmental Requirements